ucuapps/modelicagym/docs/fmu_integration_tutorial.md

  For the cart pole FMU:
  1. these are staring conditions and model parameters:
-    * phi1_start - initial angle of a pole;
+    * theta_0 - angle of the pole, when experiment starts.
+        It is counted from the positive direction of X-axis.
+Specified in radians.
+        1/2*pi means pole standing straight on the cart.
-    * w1_start - initial angle speed of a pole;
+    * theta_dot_0 - initial angle speed of a pole;
-    * m_trolley - mass of a cart;
+    * m_cart - mass of a cart;
-    * m_load - mass of a pole.
+    * m_pole - mass of a pole.
  2. State variables:
-    * s - cart position;
+    * x - cart position;
-    * v - cart velocity;
+    * x_dot - cart velocity;
-    * phi1 - pole angle;
+    * theta - pole angle;
-    * w - angle speed of pole.
+    * theta_dot - angle speed of pole.
  3. Action:
-    * u - magnitude of the force applied to a cart.
+    * f - magnitude of the force applied to a cart at each time step.

 ## 2. Creating a class

 ### Inheritance hierarchy
-To use your FMU for simualtion of an environment in the Gym, you should create a class describing this environment.
+To use your FMU for simulation of an environment in the Gym, you should create a class describing this environment.

 All abstract logic and default behaviour was already implemented in a toolbox.